rwblokzijl/Msc-thesis-EuroToken/thesis.md

-In October 2020 the European Central Bank published a report detailing a number of scenarios where a new digital euro could provide a benefit [@ReportDigitalEuro:online].
+In October 2020 the European Central Bank published a report detailing a number of scenarios where a new digital euro could provide a benefit [@ReportDigitalEuro].
 Associated with these a number of requirements are provided.

 1. **Enhanced digital efficiency**